dannybritto96/AWS-IoT-Implementation-with-Python/README.md

-# Setting up AWS IoT Core to work as message broker and rule engine for you MQTT project with Python and AWS CLI.
+# Setting up AWS IoT Core to work with your MQTT project with Python and AWS CLI.

 Check out more on AWS IoT here https://aws.amazon.com/iot-core/.